brawer/PronunBot/README.md

 ## Splitting multi-word phrases

-In our project, many of the original recordings are multi-word phrases.
+Many of the original recordings are multi-word phrases.
-An example is the phrase [“jeu savess prender”](https://cdn.jsdelivr.net/gh/brawer/PronunBot/testdata/split_phrases/jeu%20savess%20prender.mp3).
-Because the recording was done for language training, the words are often separated by a brief span of silence; this is rather unusual in recorded speech.
+An example is the phrase [“jeu savess prender” 🔉](https://cdn.jsdelivr.net/gh/brawer/PronunBot/testdata/split_phrases/jeu%20savess%20prender.mp3).
+Because the initial recording was done for language training, the words are often separated by spans of silence; this is rather unusual in recorded speech.
+Also, the original recordings often contain a few seconds of silence before and after the spoken phrase.

-However, for using the sound snippets in Wikidata lexemes, we need a separate sound snippet for every word.
-The tool `split_phrases.py` goes over the input files, calls [FFmpeg](https://www.ffmpeg.org/) to detect silences, and then applies a simple heuristic to split the sound file into single words.
+For using the sound snippets in Wikidata lexemes, however, we need a separate sound snippet for every word without surrounding silence.
+The tool `split_phrases.py` helps to solve this problem: it goes over the input files, calls [FFmpeg](https://www.ffmpeg.org/) to detect silences, and then applies a simple heuristic to split the sound file into single words.
 Finally, the tool will tag each snippet with metadata (such as license, performer, or language) and compress the sound in the lossless [FLAC format](https://en.wikipedia.org/wiki/FLAC).

 To run the splitting script, we’ve used the following command inside the Linux container: